-194.3 Significant
+192.3 Significant

-Significant cases are likely to have had a material impact, directly or indirectly, on consumers and show potential for substantial harm to consumers.
+A material impact, directly or indirectly, on consumers and show potential risk substantial harm to consumers.

-The nature of the breaches is likely to have caused, or have the potential to cause, a drop in consumer confidence in premium rate services. and/or
+Likely to have caused, or have the potential to cause, a drop in consumer confidence in premium rate services.

-The cost incurred is likely to be material to consumers, with the breaches likely to generate considerably inflated revenues for the service.
-The service itself is still capable of providing some purported value to consumers. and/or
+The cost incurred is likely to be of significance to consumers.

+The breaches are likely to generate considerably inflated revenues for the service.

-The nature of the breaches is such that the service has limited value to consumers.
+The service has limited scope or ability to deliver the purported value to consumers.